African Americans: Religion

 African American Muslims constitute 20% of the total US Muslim population, the majority are Sunni or orthodox Muslims, some of these identify under the community of W. Deen Mohammed.
 The Nation of Islam led by Louis Farrakhan has a membership ranging from 20,000 to 50,000 members.

 There is also a small but growing group of African American Jews, making up less than 0.5% of African Americans or about 2% of the Jewish population in the United States.
 The majority of African-American Jews are Ashkenazi, while smaller numbers identify as Sephardi, Mizrahi, or other.
 Many African-American Jews are affiliated with denominations such as the Reform, Conservative, Reconstructionist, or Orthodox branches of Judaism, but the majority identify as "Jews of no religion", commonly known as secular Jews.
 A significant number of people who identify themselves as "Black Jews" are affiliated with syncretic religious groups, largely the Black Hebrew Israelites, whose beliefs include the claim that African Americans are descended from the Biblical Israelites.
 Jews of all races typically do not accept Black Hebrew Israelites as Jews, in part because they are usually not Jewish according to Jewish law, and in part because these groups are sometimes associated with antisemitism.
 African-American Jews have criticized the Black Hebrew Israelites, regarding the movement as primarily composed of Black non-Jews who have appropriated Black-Jewish identity.

-Confirmed atheists are less than one half of one percent, similar to numbers for Hispanics.
+In the 2010s, confirmed atheists were less than one half of one percent, similar to numbers for Hispanics.

+In 2025, a Pew Research Center study found that, among Black Americans, Christian affiliation has declined in recent years.
+The share of Black adults identifying as Christian fell from 85% in 2007 to 79% in 2014 and 73% in 2021, mirroring a broader decline in Christianity in the United States.
+However, Black adults remain more likely than U.S. adults overall to identify as Christian (73% vs. 62%).
+About 4% of Black adults identify with non-Christian religions, mostly Islam, while 22% are religiously unaffiliated ("nones"), including 3% atheist or agnostic and 19% identifying as "nothing in particular."
+58% say religion is very important in their lives, 64% pray daily, and 57% attend religious services at least monthly, whether in person or online.
+By comparison, about half or fewer adults in other racial or ethnic groups report that religion is very important or that they pray daily, and even smaller shares attend services monthly.
+Religiosity among Black Americans also varies by age.
+39% of Black adults aged 65 and older describe themselves as very religious, compared with 21% of those under 30.
+This age pattern is similar to that observed among White and Hispanic Americans, although Black adults of all ages are more likely than other groups to describe themselves as very religious.